department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/discovery/stakeholders/686-workflow-questions.md

 ### To Stakeholders
 - Who are the claimants mentioned in the 686; how often do they use the 686 vs. the Veterans themselves?
 - Do you prefer mixed-use 686s (e.g. add spouse + report divorce + report married child) vs. single-purpose use (e.g. only add dependent child)?
-- Would multiple 'single-purpose' be confusing for processors?
+- Would multiple 'single-purpose' submissions be confusing for processors?
 Helpful maybe?
 - How often is 686 used to remove dependents vs. adding them?
 - Does VA have to “discover” deceased or divorced dependents, or do Veterans actually self-report?
 - Do child dependents automatically age-out?